M4I-nanoscopy/mtf-nps-dqe/README.md

 * G. McMullan, S. Chen, R. Henderson, A. R. Faruqi, Detective quantum efficiency of electron area detectors in electron microscopy.
 Ultramicroscopy.
 109, 1126–1143 (2009). https://doi.org/10.1016/j.ultramic.2009.04.002
 * K. A. Paton, M. C. Veale, X. Mu, C. S. Allen, D. Maneuski, C. Kübel, V. O’Shea, A. I. Kirkland, D. McGrouther, Quantifying the performance of a hybrid pixel detector with GaAs:Cr sensor for transmission electron microscopy.
 Ultramicroscopy.
 227, 113298 (2021). https://doi.org/10.1016/j.ultramic.2021.113298

-Additional inspiration for how to measure the edge spread function from a slanted edge was also from:
+Additional inspiration on how to measure the edge spread function from a slanted edge was also from:

 * https://github.com/u-onder/mtf.py